 We have shared our thoughts in regard to mental health through our blogs, more specifically surrounding grief and its effects on us.
 Our need to proactively stay on top of mental health is of the most importance, but especially during this time of so much uncertainty.
 We’ve talked about ways we stay healthy physically, that also tends to help mentally, like sanity walks, staying in touch with friends (old and new), and finding things to be grateful for each day while we toast the sunset, but let’s face it, staying ahead of the curve of the low points and negative thoughts is like a job in itself.

-- Categorize the thoughts.
 Are those thoughts real, or just anticipatory?
 Meaning, do you have a fear that you will catch the virus, or are your thoughts surrounding finances?
 This is a time to make a list of what you can control about these thoughts.
-It helps to recognize that perhaps you can do something about those fears, or issues you are thinking about, and know that some things you cannot, and that can often help.
+It helps to recognize that perhaps you can do something about those fears, or issues you are thinking about.
+Know that some things you cannot, and that can often help.

-- Validate your concerns.
 If you are experiencing a negative situation in your life, you don’t have to always make light of it.
 Sure, it is great to use the negative to make a positive, but if you are grieving, that is ok.
 If you are struggling with finances, act on that.
-You don’t have to always say to yourself, “it can always be worse”.
-Yes, that is true, but it is also ok to experience what you are experiencing and create action items based on your concerns or current situation.
+You don’t have to always say to yourself, “It can always be worse”.
+Yes, that is true.
+But it is also ok to experience what you are experiencing.
+Create action items based on your concerns or current situation.

 Lastly, if you are having a difficult time right now, know that you are not alone.
 Honestly, if you are finding this whole process easy-peasy, that would be a little odd.
 Ok, more than a little odd.
-This Mental Health Awareness Month, aim to do what you can to take care of your mental health and prioritize your emotional well-being, day by day, so that you may tap into your inner strength, recognize your own resilience, and prepare for a recovery as we make it through this, to the other side.
+This Mental Health Awareness Month aims to do what you can to take care of your mental health and prioritize your emotional well-being.
+Do this day by day, so that you may tap into your inner strength, recognize your own resilience, and prepare for recovery as we make it through this, to the other side.